-executes sustainment, property accountability and retrograde, maintains Army Prepositioned Stock (APS) and manages the Logistics Civil Augmentation Program (LOGCAP) in support of Army, joint and multinational forces and other U.S. government agencies across U.S. Central Command (CENTCOM) in addition to providing the strategic logistics link from the national industrial base to the joint warfighter in the field.
+executes sustainment, property accountability and retrograde, maintains Army Prepositioned Stock (APS) and manages the Logistics Civil Augmentation Program (LOGCAP) in support of Army, joint and multinational forces and other U.S. government agencies across U.S. Central Command (CENTCOM), in addition to providing the strategic logistics link from the national industrial base to the joint warfighter in the field.

-The 401st AFSB headquarters is located at Camp Arifjan, Kuwait, where it leverages the full might of the Army materiel enterprise across CENTCOM's area of responsibility in Southwest Asia.
+The 401st AFSB leverages the full might of the Army materiel enterprise across CENTCOM's area of responsibility in Southwest Asia.
 The 401st AFSB executes sustainment, property accountability and retrograde in support of Army, joint and multinational forces, and other U.S. government agencies across CENTCOM.
 It also provides the strategic logistics link from the national industrial base to the joint warfighter in the field.
+The 401st

-The 401st AFSB commands four Army Field Support Battalions (AFSBn), and a LOGCAP battalion sustaining the warfighter throughout the entire CENTCOM area of responsibility.
+AFSB commands two Army Field Support Battalions (AFSBn) and a LOGCAP section sustaining the warfighter throughout the entire CENTCOM area of responsibility.

 The 401st AFSB provides its headquarters, the ASC, and materiel enterprise partners a forward presence, and executes critical programs and missions in support of Operation Inherent Resolve and Operation Spartan Shield.
 These include building and sustaining the CENTCOM joint warfighter, providing property accountability, enhancing CENTCOM readiness and providing strategic depth.
 The 401st AFSB also manages LOGCAP to provide essential combat support and combat service support tailored to requirements identified by battlespace commanders.
-It is also involved in contracted field support maintenance, theater property equipment, Army Prepositioned Stocks-5 (APS-5), support to Foreign Military Sales and Life Cycle Management Command (LCMC) reach-back support.
+It is also involved in contracted field support maintenance, theater property equipment, Army Prepositioned Stocks-5 (APS-5), support to Foreign Military Sales and life cycle management command reach-back support.
 The 401st traces its history back to the 1997 activation of the Combat Equipment Group-Southwest Asia (CEG-SWA).
 The command was formed as a result of the chief of staff of the Army's decision to expand the AMC responsibility for war reserve stocks to include the Persian Gulf region.